misterpinks/CloudStorage/README.md

 # CloudStorage

-This is a WIP List of all public clud storage sites
+#This is a WIP List of all public cloud storage sites, it is far from comprehensive, but feel free to contribute.

 Name,URL
 adrive.com,https://www.adrive.com/